About the Interviews

 What happens at the interviews?

-We will confirm later this year what format the interview at Emmanuel will follow in December 2024.
+You will normally be expected to be interviewed at Emmanuel College in person in Cambridge.
+This is the case whether you are based in the UK or Overseas.
 Exactly when the interviews take place varies from College to College, but at Emmanuel interviews take place in early to mid-December.
 The format of interviews may vary a little from subject to subject, but typically you will have two interviews.
 Each interview lasts for around 20 minutes, though some may be longer, and you may have to read a passage or some questions beforehand, so that you can discuss them during the interview.
 Further details can be found in our subject pages and you may also find the University's preparation film useful.

 One of your interviewers will normally be the Director of Studies, who will oversee your studies if you are accepted into the college.
 However, the interviewers will not expect you to know everything, will take into account the material you have covered in your coursework when assessing your performance.
 Do not worry if you have to stop and pause for a while before answering a question; that is much better than rushing on and not thinking through what you are saying.
 The interview is supposed to be an intelligent discussion, and you will be expected to think about what you say and respond to the interviewers' questions with your own ideas and thoughts.
 You should not say what you think they want to hear, say what you really think - and if they disagree, do not be afraid to debate the point.